 Can You Get a Job in Switzerland If You Only Speak English?

 5. Use Language Learning as a Networking Strategy

-Although you can live and work in Switzerland without speaking the local language, taking a class could be a good way to meet new people and increase your chances of landing your dream job.
-Apply for an IT position at Rigby AG to find out more about English-speaking Switzerland expat jobs.
+Although many people speak English in Switzerland and there are some English-speaking jobs, taking a class could be a good way to meet new people and increase your chances of finding your dream position.
+Sign up to our Rigby AG newsletter to access our Living in Switzerland ebook and find out more about English-speaking Switzerland expat jobs.

+Can You Get a Job in Switzerland If You Only Speak English?